Abstract

 Mass Loss

 The ML reflects the thermal modification process intensity and also the resulting material properties.
 The ML varied from 0% (batch #27: T = 150 °C, t = 1 h, p = 250 mbar) to 48% (batch #11: T = 240 °C, t = 22 h, p = 250 mbar).
 As expected, ML depended mainly on T and t.
-Different coupled process parameters of and t gave the same ML.
+Different coupled process parameters of T and t gave the same ML.
 For example, an equivalent ML of ~8% could be achieved with 212 °C and 2.2 h or with 220 °C and 1.1 h.
 Surprisingly, p had no real influence on.
 The change in ML as a function of T and t can be modelled by means of a 3D regression function (Eq.
 4) and is shown in Fig. 1.
 The shape of the function revealed the characteristic asymptotic dependence for treatment time t and the exponential dependence upon the treatment temperature T,

 (4)

-where abc and k are function parameters and Tcr is the critical temperature at which the mass loss starts to occur.
+where a, b, c and k are function parameters and Tcr is the critical temperature at which the mass loss starts to occur.

-The function optimized parameters (r= 0.98) for p = 250 mbar were = 0.039, = -0.033, = 0.962, and k = 33.
+The function optimized parameters (r2 = 0.98) for p = 250 mbar were a = 0.039, b = -0.033, c = 0.962, and k = 33.
 The estimated Tcr was 140 °C.

 Fig. 1.
 3D model regressing mass loss ML vs. treatment temperature (T) and time (t) (note: red points corresponds to experimental data)